FREE EXPRESS Shipping for orders over $150

 When Each Option Wins

 Choose jerky when you need something portable for hiking, traveling, or casual snacking.
-The shelf stability and familiar texture make it the most versatile option for most situations.
+The shelf stability and familiar texture make it versatile for most situations.

-Choose air-dried beef when you want maximum nutrition per calorie and minimal processing.
+Choose slow-dried biltong when you want the cleanest label and minimal processing.
 This is the cleanest protein source you'll find in snack form.

 Choose protein bars when you need quick energy for workouts or genuine meal replacement.
 The carb content serves a purpose if you're fueling performance rather than just seeking protein.